C-Reactive Protein, High Sensitivity, Serum

 Values >2.0 mg/L suggest an increased likelihood of developing cardiovascular disease or ischemic events.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-C-reactive protein (CRP) is an acute-phase reactant.
-A single test for high sensitivity CRP (hs-CRP) may not reflect an individual patient's basal hs-CRP level.
+C-reactive protein (CRP) is an acute-phase reactant and has high intraindividual variability.
+Therefore, a single test for high-sensitivity CRP (hs-CRP) may not reflect an individual patient's basal hs-CRP level.
 Repeat measurement may be required to firmly establish an individual's basal hs-CRP concentration.
 The lowest of the measurements should be used as the predictive value.

 Because CRP is an acute-phase reactant, measurements in apparently healthy individuals may not truly reflect the basal level if inflammation is present.

 This hs-CRP assay should be used as a means to assess risk of cardiovascular disease or events.
-A different CRP test (CRP/9731 C-Reactive Protein [CRP], Serum) should be used to monitor or assess other inflammatory disorders.
+A different CRP test (CRP / C-Reactive Protein [CRP], Serum) should be used to monitor or assess other inflammatory disorders.